Diary of Lindsay Robert Turner, 1918 (Vol. 5) - Part 5

 americans on the left were keeping

-Up the advance this meeting with
+up the advance thro' meeting with

-our HQs in a large farmhouse
+our H.Qs in a large farmhouse

-and there [?] warden and
+and there General Wisdom and

-his staff directed further [?]
+his staff directed further operations

 We were kept going most of the

-a bare [?] [sleep?]
+a bare hour's sleep.

 10/8/18 It was a inspiring sight to